nhs-digital-gp-it-futures/buying-catalogue-admin/README.md

 `OIDC_CLIENT_SECRET` and `COOKIE_SECRET`

-Add below values to your `.env` file in project root.
+Update your `.env` file in project root with values that are mentioned below:

 LOGGER_LEVEL=debug
 OIDC_CLIENT_SECRET=SampleClientSecret